joseph-hellerstein/docstring_expander/README.md

         """
         ...

 Since there is an almost unlimited number of options for plotting, we expect that the keyword options for ``genPlot`` will grow over time.
 For example, we may want to add options for a title, the position of the title, and its font.
-These should be transparently available to `hist` and `timeseries`, without changing their signatures or docstring.
+These should be transparently available to `hist` and `timeseries`, without changing their signatures or docstrings.
 So, a more maintainable version of these functions is be:

     def plotHist(data, **kwargs):
         """